MakeSchool-Tutorials/Drift-Unity-VR/P4-time-lord/content.md

 > [info]
 >
-To double-check that this component is, in fact, reading inputs from the Vive controller, run the Scene and try pressing some of the buttons on the controller.
+To double-check that this component is, in fact, reading inputs from the Oculus Touch controller, run the Scene and try pressing some of the buttons on the controller.
 You should see the appropriate check boxes fill in on the component when you do.

 A simple way we could freeze time would be to do the following in our update method: